 - We begin amortizing fair value hedging adjustments into interest income or interest expense, whichever is applicable, over the remaining life of the hedged item using the interest method at the time the hedge relationship is discontinued. - We begin amortizing cash flow hedging adjustments on the hedged item into interest income or interest expense, whichever is applicable, when earnings are affected by the original forecasted transaction.
-Federal Home Loan Bank of Chicago Notes to Financial Statements

-(Dollars in tables in millions except per share amounts unless otherwise indicated)
+Notes to Financial Statements (Dollars in tables in millions except per share amounts unless otherwise indicated)